ircdocs/modern-irc/_includes/modern-appendix.md

 IRC has various types of channels that act in different ways.
 What differentiates these channels is the character the channel name starts with.
 For instance, channels starting with `#` are regular channels, and channels starting with `&` are local channels.

-Upon joining, clients are shown which types of channels the server supports with the [`CHANTYPES`](#chantypes-parameter) parameter.
+Upon joining, clients are shown which types of channels the server supports with the {% isupport CHANTYPES %} parameter.

 Here, we go through the different types of channels that exist and are widely-used these days.